 To start, I'm going to keep my progress bars from Ravelry on my page to remind my self to finish things!!!
 Also, I'm going to make a list of all the projects I have in mind and dedicate yarn to them.
 Then I am going to set deadlines (reasonable ones) for completing projects and aside from purchases already in progress (as in ordered but not received) I am going to limit myself to buying only yarn necessary for completing projects primarily composed of stash yarn or to that which will be cast on within 24 hours.
 We'll see how that goes!

 The list will be compiled shortly and posted but project #1 is already started.
 I am making my adorable daughter a sweet pink cardigan with some Cestari Fine Merino in Peony Pink that I have had in my possession for well over a year.
 It was originally intended for longies (knit pants) for her but I never got around to making them and we are nearing potty training so she's getting a cardigan.
+This is a really adorable pattern from Lion Brand and so far, it is very quick knitting.
+I've done the back panel and will start the front panels tonight!
+Pictures of the progress will also be forthcoming.

 Friday, June 5, 2009